Wake Christian Academy: Athletics

 On September 16, 2015, the school officially opened a new field house known as the Fidelity Bank Field House, in a ribbon-cutting ceremony at the school.
-It would support its football, baseball, softball and soccer programs.
+It would support its football, baseball, softball, and soccer programs, and includes an on-site gym for athletic training and conditioning.
+The athletic department of the school offers 13 sports for both boys and girls and fields 43 teams.
+The school is a member of the North Carolina Independent Schools Athletic Association (NCISAA) and competes in the 3A division, as well as the Capital City Conference.
+The institution promotes philanthropy through athletic competition.